iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + `Bundle` to represent a set of `Transaction`s;
 + `IncomingBundleBuilder`, a builder pattern to create `Bundle` from a set of already created `Transaction`s, such as those coming in over the wire;
-+ `OutgoingBundleBuilder` and `SealedBundleBuilder`, two builder patterns working in tandem to create a `Bundle` from `TransactionBuilder`s, i.e. transactions that are not yet fully constructed and will be finalized during the construction process of the entire `Bundle`.
++ `OutgoingBundleBuilder`, `SealedBundleBuilder`, `SignedBundleBuilder`: builder patterns working in tandem to create a `Bundle` from `TransactionBuilder`s, i.e. transactions that are not yet fully constructed and will be finalized during the construction process of the entire `Bundle`.

 This proposal keeps the representation of the various types flat.
 It is assumed that the user is responsible for pushing the appropriate number of transaction drafts into a bundle builder.
 During construction, all transactions are